c00lgat/OBSIDIAN/Introduction to Kubernetes.md

 A successfully deployed containerized application running in Pods inside a Kubernetes cluster may require accessibility from the outside world.
 Kubernetes enables external accessibility through **Services**, complex encapsulations of network routing rule definitions stored in **iptables** on cluster nodes and implemented by **kube-proxy** agents.
 By exposing services to the external world with the aid of **kube-proxy**, applications become accessible from outside the cluster over a virtual IP address and a dedicated port number.

+##### Learning Objectives (Review)
+You should now be able to:
+- Discuss the Kubernetes architecture.
+- Explain the different components of the control plane and worker nodes.
+- Discuss cluster state management with etcd.
+- Review the Kubernetes network setup requirements.

+---
+# Installing Kubernetes

+## Chapter Overview
+In this chapter, we will explore Kubernetes cluster deployment considerations.
+First, we will learn about Kubernetes cluster configuration options, followed by infrastructure requirements and installation tools specific to various cluster deployment models.

+###### Learning Objectives
+By the end of this chapter, you should be able to:
+- Discuss Kubernetes configuration options.
+- Discuss infrastructure considerations before installing Kubernetes.
+- Discuss infrastructure choices for a Kubernetes cluster deployment.
+- Review Kubernetes installation tools and certified solutions.

+### Kubernetes Configuration